 Learning Creative Learning is for anyone who cares about kids, learning, and creativity: whether you’re an educator searching for new ways to help your students learn, a volunteer running an afterschool program for kids, a school administrator implementing new educational initiatives, a designer creating new products or activities for kids, or simply someone who is curious about kids, learning, and creativity.

 There is no official class time, though there will be designated times when you can join online video conferences with others in the community.
-At the beginning of each week, we will provide access to new videos, readings, and activities related to the theme of the week.
+At the beginning of each week, we will send out an email with the list of videos, readings, and activities that we are going to go through together.
 Over the course of the week, you can explore and experiment at your own pace, and share and discuss with others in the online forums, whenever you find the time.
 Later in the week, we will organize online gatherings, using special video conferencing tools (called “Unhangouts”), to provide additional opportunities to meet and talk with others in the community.
+All videos and readings are already available online, so you can look ahead if you like.

 The course is not specifically about Scratch (the graphical programming language developed by our Lifelong Kindergarten group).
 But the course will provide you with opportunities to experiment and create projects with Scratch -- and to learn about the ideas and motivations underlying Scratch.
 We are designing most of the weekly activities so that you can choose which media and materials you want to use, with Scratch as one of the options.
 Also, we will share ideas, strategies, and resources on how to introduce Scratch through a “creative learning” approach.